Free UK Delivery

 • Cancel them (or stop making them if you’re a cyclist) after they’re no longer needed.

-• Remember signalling doesn’t automatically give you priority.
+• Remember, signalling doesn’t automatically give you priority.

 We’re taught to check our mirrors, signal, then manoeuvre, but it’s easy to slip out of the habit.
-However, checking your mirrors is vital for road safety – especially because it helps you see whether any cyclists or motorcyclists are filtering through the traffic.
+However, checking your mirrors is vital for road safety – especially because it helps you see whether cyclists or motorcyclists are filtering through the traffic.

 If you’re a driver, you’re responsible for the safety of your passengers, so tell them you need to concentrate if necessary.